nautobot/nautobot/nautobot/docs/installation/migrating-from-postgresql.md

 ### Confirming database encoding

-To confirm that your MySQL database has the correct encoding, you may start up a database shell using `nautobot-server dbshell` and run the `SELECT @@character_set_database, @@collation_database;` query:
+To confirm that your MySQL database has the correct encoding, you may start up a database shell using `nautobot-server dbshell` and run the following command:

 ```no-highlight
 (nautobot-mysql) $ nautobot-server dbshell